isomerpages/nlb-learning/_reading/Preschoolers/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> Choosing Suitable Picture Books (8 min 44 sec) </b><br>
-What are linear stories, repetitive, or cumulative stories.
+What’s so great about picture books?
+Do you know the differences between linear and cumulative stories?

 Join our librarian Nathaniel Chew, as he shares ways on choosing great picture books, and storytelling techniques.</p>